anananacr/random-scripts/README.md

 ## Acknowledgments:

-Alexandra Tosltikova, Olexandr Yefanov, Marina Galchenkova and Wolfgang Brehm for their contributions in code and discussions.
+Alexandra Tolstikova, Olexander M. Yefanov, Marina Galchenkova and Wolfgang Brehm for their contributions in code and discussions.

 ## Dependencies